lachlanmcdonald/mg-shader-wiki/Heightmap.md

 For example, if you import a height-map texture that ranges from black (`0.0`) to 50% grey (`0.5`), the heightmap shaders can do two things:

-- If **Auto Balance** is `1` and you select the colors in the palette used by the height-map texture, the shader will treat the colours relatively and calculate a new maximum and minimum ranges for you.
+- If **Auto Balance** is `1` and you select the colors in the palette used by the height-map texture, the shader will treat the colors relatively and calculate a new maximum and minimum ranges for you.
 - If **Auto Balance** is `0`, the shader will treat values absolutely (no changes), meaning the highest point will be 50% of the volume.

-If **Auto Balance** is `1`, any unselected colours that were used by the texture are ignored when generating the volume.
+If **Auto Balance** is `1`, any unselected colors that were used by the texture are ignored when generating the volume.
 This can lead to odd results.

 ## Reverse